petersolomon12/SQHCA1/CA1/CodeReview/Introduction.md

 Performing Code Reviews can have many benefits, including the fact that they can help a development team to find better solutions and share knowledge that can improve the code and their own skills as software developers.
 Other benefits include:

--Reduced need for extensive refactoring.
+- Reduced need for extensive refactoring.
--Team collaboration.
+- Team collaboration.
--Feedback from peers.
+- Feedback from peers.
--Shared knowledge.
+- Shared knowledge.
--Time saving.
+- Time saving.
--Ensuring compliance with code regulations and guidelines.
+- Ensuring compliance with code regulations and guidelines.

  [Main Body](MainBody.md)